Diocese of Portsmouth

 Help for Ukrainian refugees

 Over the past year, we continued with our refugee work and were involved in a pilot scheme with charities CitizensUK and USPUK to sponsor more Ukrainians to come over.
 Working with a local employer, we work with the two charities to design a programme that will support refugees both with accommodation and employment.
-We were able to help 7 women and 3 children who were supported by Community Guides recruited from local churches on the Isle of Wight and Winchester.
+We were able to help seven women and three children who were supported by Community Guides recruited from local churches on the Isle of Wight and Winchester.
 The scheme was then rolled out to the rest of the UK.
 Any employer interested in the scheme can contact CitizensUK.

 Latest News